Massive Dirac states bound to vortices by a boson-fermion interaction: Self-interaction in the 1D Maxwell-Dirac equation

 \section{\uppercase{Self-interaction in the 1D Maxwell-Dirac equation}}

-While an interesting and related in-depth analysis of the self-interaction properties of the classical and quantum Maxwell-Dirac equations can be found in \cite{Lv_PhysRevA.90.034101}, this appendix provides a simple and intuitive example that directly demonstrates the effects seen by the interacting fermion fields confined to vortices described in this work, particularly the last scattering example in \hbox{Section \ref{sec:Scattering}} that demonstrated turbulent behavior and is visualized in Figure \ref{fig:headon_bp4}.
+While an interesting and related in-depth analysis of the self-interaction properties of the classical and quantum Maxwell-Dirac equations can be found in \cite{Lv_PhysRevA.90.034101}, this appendix provides a simple and intuitive example that more simply demonstrates the effects seen by the interacting fermion fields confined to vortices described in this work, particularly the last scattering example in \hbox{Section \ref{sec:Scattering}} that demonstrated unstable behavior and is visualized in Figure \ref{fig:headon_bp4}.

 A toy model is desired that is as close as possible to (\ref{eqn:OverallLagrangian}) to remain most relevant to this work, while also removing boson-fermion interactions and focusing solely on the properties of the fermion field.
 Setting $\phi=0$ everywhere, the model essentially becomes